 Nutritionally, we know that spinach is loaded with a multitude of nutrients like magnesium, iron, calcium, vitamin K and selenium.
 Shrimp for their part are a great source of vitamin B12 and selenium.

 Clarified butter (ghee) or coconut oil are the two best choices to prepare this dish because curries taste amazing with butter and coconut undertones and are traditionally prepared with ghee in India.

-Curried shrimps and spinach recipe
+Curried shrimp and spinach recipe

-- 2 lbs shrimps, peeled and deveined;
+- 2 lbs shrimp, peeled and deveined;

 - 2 tbsp ghee, butter or coconut oil;

 - 1/2 cup homemade chicken stock;

 - Sea salt and freshly ground black pepper to taste;